Using Biocides for Cooling Towers

 How Can I Make Sure My Biocide Is Working?

-Biocides are obviously only effective if they come in contact with the bacteria within the system.
+Of course, biocides are only effective if they come in contact with the bacteria within the system.
 Ensuring proper contact time and adequate dosage in the system is vital to keep bacteria under control in your tower.

 Oxidizing biocides typically take a couple of hours of contact time at a specific dosage, while non-oxidizing biocides should remain in the system much longer.
-Other factors that inhibit biocide effectiveness include dead legs (areas of stagnation) in the piping, off-line pumps and filters and areas of low flow.
+Other factors that inhibit biocide effectiveness include dead legs (areas of stagnation) in the piping, off-line pumps and filters, and areas of low flow.
+These are the main reasons why biocides would not be working in your cooling tower.

 Avatar photo